-In addition, with Intelligent Auto Plus mode in effect, you can press the Up button to get access to the exposure compensation, defocus control, and color tone options, which I discussed in Chapter 2.

-To use exposure compensation, from the shooting screen, press the Up button to display the adjustment scale shown in Figure 3-9.
+In addition, you can adjust values such as exposure compensation, defocus control, and color tone using physical controls.
+To use exposure compensation, from the shooting screen, press the Fn4 button to display the adjustment scale shown in Figure 3-9.

 Figure 3-9.
-Exposure Compensation Scale on Display
+Exposure Compensation Adjustment Scale

-With that scale on the display, use the rear dial, the Left and Right buttons, or the touch screen to select a value for positive or negative exposure compensation, up to 5 EV (exposure value) units in either direction.
+With that scale on the display, use the front or rear dial, the Left and Right buttons, or the touch screen to select a value for positive or negative exposure compensation, up to 5 EV (exposure value) units in either direction.
 The screen will grow brighter or darker to indicate the effect of the setting.

 Press the Menu/Set button to confirm the setting and return to the normal shooting screen.
-A scale at the bottom center of the screen will show the degree of exposure compensation that is in effect, as seen in Figure 3-10 which shows +2/3 EV (exposure value).
+A scale at the bottom center of the screen will show the degree of exposure compensation that is in effect, as seen in Figure 3-10, which shows +2/3 EV (exposure value).
 I will provide an example of the use of exposure compensation in Chapter 5.